TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab6.md

 ```

 Again, the module name has to be the same as the file name and should include the path relative to the `trans` directory.
 You need to import this file into `trans/minijava.str`.
-Now you can turn off the generic checks:
+Now you can turn off the generic checks, add the following code:

 ```
 strategies